 I quickly became a contract engineer or jobshopper for the next couple of years.
 A family problem forced me to leave the industry.
 I came back to Boeing in 1977 and found a few changes.
 There were no more blueprint counters and now we were using microfiche cards.
 But not only were the drawings included but a description of the usage of part in a computer printout.
 Now nothing had changed, we still got our part numbers from Document Control and they still controlled the engineering documentation.

 Again I headed out on the road as a jobshopper (at twice the pay).
 I worked as a shopper from then on.
 But something happened on my second contract with Williams International in Walled Lake, MI.
 I was introduced to 3D Computervision CADDS 4.
 To make a long story short I was then introduced to PC Based 3D CADKEY while on contract with Boeing in Everett, WA in 1986 and saw that PC based 3D CAD was going to be the future and became a CADKEY dealer.
-But with the introduction of 3D CAD nothing basically changed until surfacing and solids showed up where the model could be used as a pattern for CNC, analysis and a variety of other purposes.
+But with the introduction of 3D CAD nothing basically changed until surfacing and solids showed up where the model could be used as a pattern for CNC, analysis, 3D printing and a variety of other purposes.
 We still included paper prints with the model until the PDF was released around the turn of the century.
 Then we could send both the model in a neutral format with the PDf in one zip file or email.

 The 1980's - 3D CAD - The Beginning

 But there was a devastating change at the turn of the century.
 My Boeing suppliers were calling and telling me that Boeing was not sending drawings.
 They were sending something called PMI (Product Manufacturing Information).
 Boeing seemed to have given their engineering over to to Dassault with their PLM (Product Lifecycle Management).
 Along with PLM came MBE (Model Based Enterprise).
-Yes, engineering was now taken out of the hands of the engineer and put in the hands of the InfoTechs managing the computerization of engineering.
+Yes, engineering was now taken out of the hands of the engineer and put in the hands of the InfoTechs managing the digitization of engineering.